 Here are some Business form templates made with Typeform, if you want.

 MailChimp also is another great tool to build your email list, and it also allows for marketing automation.
 Due to its powerful features, hundreds of reputed companies are using this platform.

 What is super about Mailchimp is that there are great options for you to grow into when you are ready.
 You don’t need to go down a rabbit hole when you get started but when you have out-grown the basics, you will find that there are more features for you to dive into.

 These free tools for business owners are ideal choices for all types of businesses that wish to accomplish a lot of tasks smoothly.
-Therefore, for writing business plans, creating designs, email marketing or hosting your content, there are dozens of tools available for each such work.
+Therefore, for writing business plans, creating designs, email marketing, or hosting your content, dozens of tools are available for each such work.